 iv Financing considerations

-French law prohibits a target company from advancing any funds, granting any loans, or granting any security (pledge, first demand guarantee, guarantee, etc.) on its assets in furtherance of the purchase of its own shares by a third party.19 Accordingly, in the context of leveraged buy-out transactions, French law prevents in particular any target company from, inter alia, providing security for any loans taken out for the purpose of financing the acquisition of its own shares.
-Any corporate officer of a target company which has granted any advance, loan, or security in violation of the prohibition on financial assistance, may be subject to criminal sanctions20 and civil sanctions, and/or the concerned advance, loan, or security may be declared void.
+French law prohibits a target company from advancing any funds, granting any loans, or granting any security (e.g., pledge, first demand guarantee and guarantee) on its assets in furtherance of the purchase of its own shares by a third party.19 Accordingly, in the context of leveraged buy-out transactions, French law prevents in particular any target company from, inter alia, providing security for any loans taken out for the purpose of financing the acquisition of its own shares.
+Any corporate officer of a target company that has granted any advance, loan or security in violation of the prohibition on financial assistance, may be subject to criminal sanctions20 and civil sanctions, and/or the concerned advance, loan or security may be declared void.
 No 'whitewash' procedure is available to permit exceptions to this prohibition on financial assistance.
 However, the offeror can give a pledge over the shares to be purchased in the offer as part of the security package to its financing parties.